Tennessee Workers’ Compensation Insurance

 Permanent injury

-If you employ five or more people in your business, the Tennessee Bureau of Workers’ compensation requires that you carry workers’ compensation insurance.
-However, if your business is in construction or a similar trade, you have to carry this coverage no matter how many employees you have.
+The Tennessee Bureau of Workers’ Compensation requires that you carry workers’ compensation insurance if you employ five or more people in your business.
+And if your business is in construction or a similar trade, you have to carry this coverage no matter how many employees you have.

-Even if your business is not required to have compensation, you can benefit from the coverage it provides for medical expenses and lost wages.
+Workplace injuries such as falls, breaks and cuts can happen to anyone.
+Even if your business is not required to carry workers’ compensation, you may benefit from the safety net it can provide for medical expenses and lost wages.

-For example, a golf instructor who throws out her back during a session at a driving range could face an emergency trip to the hospital, physical therapy, medications and lost income while she recovers at home in bed.
-A workers’ comp policy could help cover her medical expenses and lost wages until she’s healthy enough to book new business again.
+A workers’ comp policy with business owner’s coverage could help cover her medical expenses and lost wages until she’s healthy enough to book new business again.

 If you purchase Tennessee workers’ compensation, you and your employees could receive financial help after a workplace injury for: